draptik/blog-hugo/content/posts/fsharp-writing-parameterized-xunit-tests.md

 draft: false
 ---

-This posts showcases different ways of writing parameterized tests with [xUnit](https://xunit.net/) using F#.
+This post showcases different ways of writing parameterized tests with [xUnit](https://xunit.net/) using F#.

 I'm assuming you